North Dakota Gambling Laws – Poker is Discussed

-Last updated: February 13, 2017 at 3:46am by Savanah – Not much is happening on the gambling front in North Dakota.
-The latest news is Dave Piepkorn, the new city commissioner of Fargo, led the way to resume horse racing last year at Horse Park located in Fargo, North Dakota after it was cancelled the previous year.
+Last updated: June 26, 2019 at 8:11pm – News has been pretty slow on the gambling front in ND.
+A casino bill didn’t pass the House last March which would have added up to six more casinos in the state.
+On another note, Dave Piepkorn, the new city commissioner of Fargo, led the way to resume horse racing two years ago at Horse Park located in Fargo after it was cancelled the previous year.

 North Dakota is pretty strict on their laws when it comes to gambling and the penalties that come with it.
 However, they aren’t too strict when it comes to offering legal gambling activities for those who reside in their state.